Inexact projected preconditioned gradient methods with variable metrics: a Lyapunov convergence theory (extended version): Numerical Experiments

-In the computation, selecting the inner iteration $n_{mg}\approx 13$ (regardless of mesh size and the coefficients) is sufficient to reduce the residual error to be less than $10^{-8}$, corresponding to the exact projection.
-For the inexact method, we used a dynamic strategy: $n_{mg}$ starts at a low value (e.g., $n_{mg}=1$) and gradually increases during the optimization process, reaching a maximum of 6 by the final iterations.
-For IPPGD-$\tau$, we choose $\tau = 0.5$ and $0.2$ for the first and second cases, respectively..
-We present the numerical results in Table \ref{table:num_v1}.
-Indeed, for both the two cases, the outer iteration number stays almost unchanged, highly robust with respect to the system size.
-Using variable preconditioning and projection metric can significantly reduce the number of outer iterations.
+Clearly, using variable preconditioning and projection metric can significantly reduce the number of outer iterations.
 This is reasonable, as a fixed metric may not adequately capture the behavior of the nonlinear mass matrix.
-In addition, the inexactness can largely reduce the number of inner iterations, which is illustrated by the row of average Wcycles in Table \ref{table:num_v1}.
-We highlight that the projection at the final stage is still inexact, where the error is appropriately tailored according to the mesh size, which can make the IPPGD method ever faster.
-Overall, the numerical results clearly show that IPPGDv-$\tau$ $>$ IPPGDv $>$ IPPGD $>$ PGD, where ``$>$" means faster.
-These findings highlight that variable metrics and inexactness mechanics collectively accelerate the convergence.
+In addition, the inexactness can largely reduce the number of inner iterations, which is illustrated by the block of average Wcycles in Table \ref{table:num_v1}.
+We also highlight that the projection at the final stage is still inexact, where the error is appropriately tailored according to the mesh size, which can make the IPPGD method even faster. \RG{Notice that the outer iteration of the column ``IPv-$\tau$'' slightly decreases at the beginning and eventually reaches stable values on fine meshes.
+We expect that this phenomenon is due to the gradually-increasing $n_{mg}$, since the fixed $n_{mg}$ can stabilize the outer iteration, which is indicated by the last column ``IPv-$\tau$f'' of each case.
+However, the fixed $n_{mg}$ slightly increases the overall computational cost.
+Moreover, to examine the growth rate of the computational time with respect to the number of DoFs, i.e., the rate $r$ in the relation $T \approx CT_0(\frac{\# DoF}{\# DoF_0})^r$, where $T_0$ denotes the computational time of the initial mesh with the initial $\# DoF_0$.
+Our results indicate that the computational time grows linearly with the number of DoFs, i.e., $r \approx 1$, as expected.} Overall, the numerical results clearly show that IPPGDv-$\tau$ $>$ IPPGDv $>$ IPPGD $>$ PGD, where ``$>$" means faster.
+These findings highlight that variable metrics and inexactness mechanism collectively accelerate the convergence.